Summary

 •

-Human-centered design must include team members, not just customers.
+Human-centered design should be applied within teams, not just for customers.

 -